kirti25bai11212-oss/Academic-task-manager/statement.md

 The Academic Task Manager is a localized, command-line based application designed to solve the problems listed above through a modular architecture.

-**In-Scope**
-* User Interface: A text-based Command Line Interface (CLI) for interaction.
-* Data Storage: Local file-based persistence using JSON format (app_data.json).
-* Security: Local authentication with password hashing (SHA-256).
-* Core Functionality: Complete lifecycle management of tasks (Creation to Deletion).
-* Reporting: Basic statistical calculation of user efficiency.

-**Out-of-Scope**
-* Cloud Synchronization: The application will not sync data across multiple devices or servers.
-* Graphical User Interface (GUI): No windowed interface (desktop or web) is included in this version.
-* Real-time Collaboration: The system is designed for individual use; concurrent multi-user editing is not supported.
-* Notifications: No push notifications or email reminders.

 **3. Target Users**
 The application is tailored for individuals who prefer keyboard-centric workflows and require offline accessibility: